dobots/website/_posts/2013-03-11-maker-inspiration.md

 ---
 layout: post
-title: Maker Inspiration
+title: "Maker Inspiration"
-author: Remco Tukker
+author: remcotukker
 description:
 category:
-tags: []
+tags: ["maker culture", "nabaztag", "rfid"]
 ---
 {% include JB/setup %}

 When browsing through the various blogposts, I noticed that the ideas of DO have many parallels with the [maker culture](http://en.wikipedia.org/wiki/Maker_culture).
-The maker movement has quickly been gaining popularity over the past years, and in that respect DoBots is a typical example of modern engineering culture: we like fast prototyping, we build upon existing hardware, use software where appropriate (contrary to all- hardware solutions), and embrace the open-source principles.
+The maker movement has quickly been gaining popularity over the past years, and in that respect DoBots is a typical example of modern engineering culture: we like rapid prototyping, we build upon existing hardware, use software where appropriate (contrary to all- hardware solutions), and embrace the open-source principles.
 Because of these parallels, I decided to write a short blogpost about two maker-inpired ideas